mconlon17/simple-vivo-book/Courses.md

-# Managing Teaching in Simple VIVO
+# Managing Teaching using Simple VIVO

 To manage teaching in Simple VIVO, you will need to manage a list of courses, and you will need to specify teaching -- who taught what when.